Reference > WCAG1 Level A

 E801

-6.3: Put some content between the start and end tag to provide a text equivalent for non-text items
+CP 6.3: Put some content between the start and end tag to provide a text equivalent for non-text items

 When using